| || |

 17.1.
 The Supplier has the duty within the scope of its entrepreneurial responsibility to ensure that the applicable laws and regulations are fulfilled in the manufacture of products and the provision of services.
 In addition, the Supplier will comply with principles of responsible corporate governance.

 17.2.
 In particular, the Supplier will not participate in any form of bribery, whether active or passive, direct or indirect.
 It shall comply with all fundamental applicable standards of occupational health, safety, labor and human rights, including not tolerating child labor or the violation of the fundamental rights of employees.
 The Supplier shall take responsibility for the occupational safety and health of employees.
 Environmental resources are to be managed carefully and responsibly.
 It shall comply with fundamental enviornmental protection standards and endeavor to use energy saving, efficient production processes and environmentally sound materials.
-It shall demand and support as best possible that its suppliers fulfill these principles as well.
+The Supplier is obliged to comply with the standards and requirements of Customer’s Business Partner Code of Conduct and shall demand and support as best possible that its suppliers fulfill these principles as well, in particular, that its suppliers comply with human rights and environmental due diligence obligations in order to avoid or minimise human rights or environmental risks or to end the violation of human rights or environmental obligations in accordance with the German Supply Chain Due Diligence Act ("LKSG").

 18. Minimum-Wage Law (Mindestlohngesetz) and the Employee-Deployment Law (Arbeitnehmer-Entsendegesetz)